Edberaga/Wegood4u-Mobile/README.md

 ## 1. User Authentication & Roles
 The app will have a clear role-based system to manage user permissions.

-Registration throught Email OTP Verification: To sign up the user required to verify their email address with OTP, and can also register with Google and Facebook Providers.
-Users can log in using standard authentication methods.
+User able to register immediately but once they have register they can enter the App and can go to profile page to confirm their email address.

+The new register will have Subcriber role.
+To change to Email address they are required to confirm their email address!

 Role Progression: Users progress through distinct roles:

 - Subscriber: Default role after register.
+User with this role only able to view our partner stores location, blogs, and checking the setting.

 - Member: After completing membership verification.
 Members can participate in the core activities.